Liouville Conformal Field Theory on even-dimensional spheres: Liouville Conformal Field Fheory in higher dimension: the classical theory

-This transformation rule allows us to form quantities that are invariant in a given conformal class of metrics on $M$ :
+This transformation rule allows us to form quantities that are invariants of a given conformal class of metrics on $\mathcal M$, such as:

-where $d\lambda_g$ is the volume form in the metric $g$.
-These quantities can be understood as generalisations of the Dirichlet energy and total curvature (which in dimension $2$ is given by $2\pi\chi(M)$).
-Note that these quantities are topological invariant in two dimensions, but this is no longer the case in higher dimensions (actually the topological structure of manifolds in higher dimensions can be really wild compared to the rigidity of the two-dimensional case).
+where $\mathrm{d}\lambda_g$ is the volume form in the metric $g$ (when $g$ is the Euclidean metric on $\mathbb{R}^d$ we keep the notation $\mathrm{d}\lambda$ for the Lebesgue measure) and $f:\mathcal{M}\to\mathbb R$ is smooth and compactly supported.
+These quantities can be understood as generalizations of the Dirichlet energy and total curvature (which in dimension $2$ is nothing but $2\pi\chi(\mathcal M)$ where $\chi(\mathcal M)$ is the Euler characteristic of $\mathcal M$).
+Note that these quantities are topological invariant in two dimensions, but this is no longer the case in higher dimensions ---actually the topological structure of manifolds in higher dimensions can be really wild compared to the rigidity of the two-dimensional case (as illustrated for instance by the existence of so-called \textit{exotic spheres}~\cite{M56}).
+The existence of operators that transform according to Equation~\eqref{eq:cov_GJMS} is due to Graham, Jenne, Mason and Sparling in~\cite{GJMS}, after whom the terminology \lq\lq GJMS operators\rq\rq was coined: \begin{theorem} Let $\mathcal M$ be a compact manifold of dimension $d\geq3$, and $N$ be such that:

-The construction of these operators is not always explicit, and we know their expressions only in a few special cases, that is in low dimensions and for special manifolds : in dimension $d=4$ they correspond to the \textit{Paneitz operators} introduced in \cite{Paneitz}.
-In that case, their construction can be made explicit by setting

-where $R_g$ is the Ricci tensor and $S_g$ the scalar curvature; likewise the $\mathcal{Q}$-curvature is defined by